edriggers/zeppelin-notebooks/README.md

 # Splice Machine Apache Zeppelin notebooks

 ## Updating your Zeppelin instance with all notebooks in this repo
 If you would like to load these notebooks in your current zeppelin cluster you can use the load-notebooks.py script.
-It takes 2 optional parameters:
+It takes several optional parameters:
 * -z: The Zeppelin URL ie http://localhost:8080.
 It defaults to localhost:8080
 * -n: The directory containing the notebook folders.
 It defaults to the directory where this script is located.
 * -d: Flag to indicate you want to delete existing notebooks whose id and/or name matches